ChefBoyAC/basketball-chatbot/README.md

 The inspiration came from a friend named Alex, who separately worked on this concept and introduced me to the idea of what a RAG based chatbot is.
 While, he is still advancing to turn this concept into a product of his own, I simply just wanted to understand the basic conceptual process so that I could help him in his journey.

 Thought Process:
+1. Knowledge Base: A collection of PDFs or text documents containing the information your chatbot will access
+2. Index/ Vector Database: A database to store embeddings of your knowledge base for efficient retrieval
+3. Retrieval: A method to find relevant information from the index based on a user query.
+4. Augmentation: Enhancing the retrieved information to make it more suitable for the LLM
+5. LLM(GPT-3.5 Turbo): A language model to generate human-like text based on the provided information. -> I do not think that I have to use this language model
+6. React Frontend: A user interface for interacting with the chatbot -> Have to figure out how to connect react with python

  Click on the link to view the basketball - chatbot